marifuli/file-server-php/README.md

-# file-server-php
+# File Server in PHP
-Serve the files in PHP so that you can Authenticate the USERS before serving
+Serve the files in PHP so that you can Authenticate the USERS showing the content